BepInEx/bepinex-docs/articles/dev_guide/preloader_patchers.md

 2. Every discovered patcher plugin is instantiated once (by calling the constructor).
 3. All patcher plugins have their `Initialize()` function called.
 4. Every patching method within each patcher plugin is executed, against the targeted type / assembly.
 Any unhandled exceptions are logged.
-5. All patcher plugins have their `Finalize()` function called.
+5. All patcher plugins have their `Finalizer()` function called.
 6. Patcher engine unloads all loaded `AssemblyDefinition` and `TypeDefinition` objects.

-Use your `Initialize` method for code that needs to run first exactly once, and your `Finalize` method for code that needs to run last exactly once.
+Use your `Initialize` method for code that needs to run first exactly once, and your `Finalizer` method for code that needs to run last exactly once.

 ### Patch methods